kaisenlinux/manpages-dev/category/PCAP/Wireshark.md

            •   DCE-RPC

-               Open a window to display Service Response Time statistics for an arbitrary DCE-RPC program interface and display Procedure, Number of Calls, Minimum
+               Open a window to display Service Response Time statistics for an arbitrary DCE-RPC program interface and display Procedure, Number of Calls, Minimum SRT, Maximum SRT and
-               SRT, Maximum SRT and Average SRT for all procedures for that program/version.
+               Average SRT for all procedures for that program/version.
 These windows opened will update in semi-real time to reflect changes when doing live captures or when reading new capture files into Wireshark.

                This dialog will also allow an optional filter string to be used.
 If an optional filter string is used only such DCE-RPC request/response pairs that match that filter will be used to calculate the statistics.
 If no filter string is specified all request/response pairs will be used.

            •   Diameter

            •   Fibre Channel

-               Open a window to display Service Response Time statistics for Fibre Channel and display FC Type, Number of Calls, Minimum SRT, Maximum SRT and
-               Average SRT for all FC types.
+               Open a window to display Service Response Time statistics for Fibre Channel and display FC Type, Number of Calls, Minimum SRT, Maximum SRT and Average SRT for all FC types.
                These windows opened will update in semi-real time to reflect changes when doing live captures or when reading new capture files into Wireshark.
 The Service Response Time is calculated as the time delta between the First packet of the exchange and the Last packet of the exchange.

                This dialog will also allow an optional filter string to be used.
 If an optional filter string is used only such FC first/last exchange pairs that match that filter will be used to calculate the statistics.
 If no filter string is specified all request/response pairs will be used.

            •   GTP

            •   H.225 RAS

                Collect requests/response SRT (Service Response Time) data for ITU-T H.225 RAS.
-Data collected is number of calls for each known ITU-T H.225 RAS
-               Message Type, Minimum SRT, Maximum SRT, Average SRT, Minimum in Packet, and Maximum in Packet.
-You will also get the number of Open Requests
-               (Unresponded Requests), Discarded Responses (Responses without matching request) and Duplicate Messages.
-These windows opened will update in semi- real time to reflect changes when doing live captures or when reading new capture files into Wireshark.
+Data collected is number of calls for each known ITU-T H.225 RAS Message Type, Minimum SRT, Maximum SRT, Average SRT, Minimum in Packet, and Maximum in Packet.
+You will also get the number of Open Requests (Unresponded Requests), Discarded Responses (Responses without matching request) and Duplicate Messages.
+These windows opened will update in semi-real time to reflect changes when doing live captures or when reading new capture files into Wireshark.

                You can apply an optional filter string in a dialog box, before starting the calculation.
 The statistics will only be calculated on those calls matching that filter.

            •   LDAP